Cybermed Summit Board

 Panda is an application security engineer and a career counselor for ShellCon LA RaiseMe.
 She leverages her lived experience to support others transition into and progressing their careers in information security and supporting CyberMed Summit achieve their goal.

-Beau Woods is a Senior Advisor with CISA, Cyber Safety Innovation Fellow with the Atlantic Council, a leader with the I Am The Cavalry grassroots initiative, Founder/CEO of Stratigos Security, and sits on the board of several non-profits.
+Beau Woods was a Senior Advisor with CISA, Cyber Safety Innovation Fellow with the Atlantic Council, a leader with the I Am The Cavalry grassroots initiative, is Founder/CEO of Stratigos Security, and sits on the board of several non-profits.
 His work bridges the gap between the security research and public policy communities, to ensure connected technology that can impact life and safety is worthy of our trust.
 He formerly served as Entrepreneur in Residence with the US FDA, and Managing Principal Consultant at Dell SecureWorks.
 Over the past several years in this capacity, he has consulted with the energy, healthcare, automotive, aviation, rail, and IoT industries, as well as cyber security researchers, US and international policy makers, and the White House.
 Beau is a published author, frequent public speaker, often quoted in media, and is often engaged for public or private speaking venues.

-Joshua Corman is a Founder of I am The Cavalry (dot org), and serves as Chief Strategist for CISA regarding COVID, healthcare, and public safety.
+Joshua Corman is a Founder of I am The Cavalry (dot org), and served as Chief Strategist for CISA regarding COVID, healthcare, and public safety.
 He previously served as CSO for PTC, Director of the Cyber Statecraft Initiative for the Atlantic Council, CTO for Sonatype, and other senior roles.
 He co-founded RuggedSoftware and IamTheCavalry to encourage new security approaches in response to the world’s increasing dependence on digital infrastructure.
 His unique approach to security in the context of human factors, adversary motivations, and social impact has helped position him as one of the most trusted names in security.
 He also serves as an Adjunct Faculty for Carnegie Mellon’s Heinz College, and was a member of the Congressional Task Force for Healthcare Industry Cybersecurity.

 Yael Grauer is an investigative tech reporter covering digital privacy and security.
 She is the lead content creator of CR Security Planner, a free, easy-to-use guide to staying safer online.